 These days with the amount we use our phones and the not-so-long-lasting battery life of our phones, every traveller needs to be carrying a portable power bank charger with them!

-Being able to charge my phone during the day without going back to my accommodation or knowing that even on a 18 hour journey I can go on my phone as much as I want as I can charge it and charge it again, is not only great for my entertainment and social media use but it’s so much safer!
+Being able to charge my phone during the day without going back to my accommodation or knowing that even on a 18-hour journey I can go on my phone as much as I want as I can charge it and charge it again, is not only great for my entertainment and social media use but it’s so much safer!

 There is nothing worse than having a dead phone with no map when you arrive after a long overnight journey because you used the battery earlier in the day!
 This would be a great gift for family travellers so the kids never end up with a dead iPad!

-However the only issue with portable power bank chargers is remembering to charge them and often with limited plug sockets in hotels and hostels this can be hard and easy to forget.
+However, the only issue with portable power bank chargers is remembering to charge them and often with limited plug sockets in hotels and hostels this can be hard and easy to forget.

-Whats worse than a dead phone?
+What’s worse than a dead phone?
 A dead phone AND a dead portable charger that you were relying on!

 That’s where this 2 in 1 adapter and power bank charger comes in which I have been using for most of this year!
 The battery pack has 2 USB plugs on it and it has 2 pins for the Asian plug socket built in, in addition to this it comes with 2 extra adapters for Europe (which India uses too FYI) and for the UK!